Thegolfingocto/OOADProject/README.md

 ### Instructions for use:
 There are four scripts: DownloadData, Parser, Analysis, and Validation.
 They are intended to be run in that order. <br>
 First, open up the Config.json file in your favorite editor, and modify the attributes at the top to your liking.
 In the paper, we downloaded 30,000 samples for evaluation.
-However for the purpose of testing, set N = 100.
+However for the purpose of testing, set N = 100. <br>
 Now, run DownloadData.py, it will save .txt files containing the samples to a CodeExamples/{Language} directory structure. <br>

 Next, run Analysis.py.
 It will generate the combinatorial complexes, save them to disk, and display some of the figures used in the paper.